 Pillar Content is comprised of long-form blog articles that you write on an overarching, general topic.
 Think of your Pillar Content as a compilation of your Cluster Content.

-For example, you could create a Pillar post called “San Clemente Neighborhood Guide.”
+For example, for real estate websites, you could create a Pillar post called “San Clemente Neighborhood Guide.”
 This post would be a massive guide that would tell someone everything they need to know about San Clemente.
 Here’s how you could structure these neighborhood guides…

 Neighborhood Guide Topics: